guillaume-rico/SharpIR/README.md

 | 0,455 | 140 |
 | 0,435 | 150 |

-Using MS Excel, we can found folowing formula (For distance > 15cm) :
+Using MS Excel, we can calculate function (For distance > 15cm) :

 Distance = 60.374 X POW(Volt , -1.16)